 Example 3: Access control of cardholder data – NIST 800-53 configuration management control CM-3b

-“The organization reviews proposed configuration-controlled changes to the information system and approves or disapproves such changes with explicit consideration for security impact analyses.”
+“The organization reviews proposed configuration-controlled changes to the system and approve or disapprove such changes with explicit consideration for security and privacy impact analyses.”

 Sysdig analyzes the requirements of the Pod spec in your Deployment definition and creates the least privilege PSP for your application.
 This controls if you allow privileged pods, users to run as the container, volumes, etc.